 Support Lift Off: Any criteria for hot sustained checking or using ALT Sustained cases as per B 31.3?

 Insulation Density: Any guideline for the value of insulation density throughout the project.

 Pipe Sagging: The accepted value of pipe sagging in sustained case.
 For example for process lines 10 mm and for flare and steam lines 3 mm.

 Flange Leakage Checking: Criteria and method for flange leakage checking if any.

-Allowable Nozzle Loads: If any multiplication factor to be used along with standard allowable loads.
+Allowable Nozzle Loads: If any multiplication factor is to be used along with standard allowable loads.
 For example twice API 610 values for Centrifugal Pumps, 3 times API 617 for Centrifugal compressors, and Twice API 661 for Air Fin Coolers etc.

-Stress Analysis Documentation: In this section briefly describe which reports (Example input echo, restraint summary, stress summary, etc.) to be submitted to clients as final stress analysis document of each stress system.
+Stress Analysis Documentation: In this section briefly describe which reports (Example input echo, restraint summary, stress summary, etc.) to be submitted to clients as the final stress analysis document of each stress system.

-Any guidelines for supporting of piping system.
+Any guidelines for supporting the piping system.

 The above points are the minimum required points.
 Additionally, you can add many more points depending on the project requirements.
 So, hopefully, by now you will be able to produce a flexibility specifications of your own.